huxinguang/XGImagePickerController/README.md

 Notice
 ==============
-If you get crash with message like 'This app has crashed because it attempted to access privacy-sensitive data without a usage description.
+If your app crashed with message like 'This app has crashed because it attempted to access privacy-sensitive data without a usage description.
 The app's Info.plist must contain an NSPhotoLibraryUsageDescription/NSCameraUsageDescription key with a string value explaining to the user how the app uses this data.',please check if the corresponding usage description is added in the app's Info.plist.

 License
 ==============